 We’ve all heard at some point how exercise is the best medicine, not to take away from the importance of “an apple a day;” But regular high intensity interval training (HIIT), in particular, is great for preserving our youth-like qualities and actually reversing the declining ability of our cells to produce energy.

 HIIT is all-out, 100% effort!
 This is achieved through quick, intense bursts of exercise, followed by short, sometimes active, recovery periods.
-Sreekumaran Nair and his colleagues at the Mayo Clinic, assigned groups of people aged between 18 and 35 and between 60 and 80 to three months of interval training, weight training or a combination of the two.
+Sreekumaran Nair and his colleagues at the Mayo Clinic, assigned groups of people aged between 18 and 35 and between 60 and 80 to three months of interval training, weight training, muay thai or a combination of the three.
 Muscle biopsies were taken before and afterwards to measure the impact of the training on their cells.

 This is where it gets interesting.
 Interval training boosted the ability of the mitochondria (the powerhouse) within cells to generate energy by 69% in older volunteers, and by 49% in the younger group.
 This paragraph is worth rereading!